duckduckgo/community-platform/README.markdown

   dzil listdeps --missing | grep -v abstract | cpanm --mirror http://duckpan.org/
 ```

 This will take some time.
-You can add `--notest` to the cpanm command, but
+You can add `--notest` to the cpanm command to speed
-this may result in fires later.
+things up, but this may result in fires later.

 ## Test Data